S-k-Srivastava/CodeFabric/README.md

 Here’s how CodeFabric works internally:

 1. Parses your idea into structured requirements
-2. Constructs LangGraph agent flow
+2. Generates folder structure, code files, and dependencies
-3. Generates folder structure, code files, and dependencies
+3. Generate each planned file with accuracy and correct context from already generated files and description
 4. Final project is ready-to-run 🚀

 ![CodeFabric Flow](developer_graph.png)